WEDDING PHOTOGRAPHY STYLES: THE DIFFERENCE BETWEEN TRADITIONAL & PHOTOJOURNALISTIC

 On the other hand, photojournalistic shots would suit you if you want many candid shots of yourself and your guests, or if formal portraits annoy you and you’d rather focus on getting on with the wedding.

-WHAT IS THE DIFFERENCE BETWEEN TRADITIONAL & PHOTOJOURNALISTIC
+DIFFERENCE BETWEEN TRADITIONAL & PHOTOJOURNALISTIC

 To help you make up your mind, look to a number of reputable wedding photographers and focus on what their wedding styles are.
 If they specialize in photojournalism, ask them technical questions.
 Don’t forget to look at their portfolio work to help you grasp their artistic vision and technical skill.